shilman/automention/README.md

 # Automention

-Automatically mention a user in an issue/PR based on github labels.
+Automatically mention users in an issue/PR based on github labels.

 > NOTE: Automention requires Github Actions to be enabled on your repo, and Actions is still in beta.